 Fabric made of Synthetic, manufactured fiber that is soft, lightweight and wool-like.
 Acrylic fabric is used in winter wear, such as sweaters and fleece.
 Learn more about Acrylic fabric here

 This premium ring spun denim features a unique blend of fibers with four-way flex designed for a large range of motion.
 It is Lee’s innovation in fabrics.

 Melton fabric which is usually used to make military uniforms and peacoats

 Thin crinkled semi transparent fabric

 A loosely woven cotton fabric that is used to make shirts and underwear.Trademarked name

-Stiff coarse open and even weave fabric used for needlework particularly cross stitch
+Stiff coarse open and even weave fabric with basket weave construction used for needlework particularly cross stitch

 A type of wool double cloth which is reversible with different colours on front and back .
-It is usually sued to make coats
+It is usually used to make coats

 Fabric which is a Mix of wool and silk or mohair and cotton.